An

 through to the end of the 1960's, **please** take each event as you read with a small dose of salt vs. a frown—memories aren't a guarantee!

-Thoughts, comments, etc are welcome… Cheers!
+Thoughts, comments, etc are always welcome… Cheers!

-My Early Life in the 1950's
+Those Early Years of My Life in the 1950's

-Early on a Monday morning in July of 1955, I was born at the
+So, early on a Monday morning in July of 1955, I was born at the

 Aston Greys Nursing Home

-(the snap of the property shown is from 1927)
+( the snap of the property shown is from 1927 )

 at 21-23-25 Knole Road(+)